Aurora-Freelance/orion/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
 Any contributions are welcome!

+## Acknowledgement

+**Disclaimer**: The code and content in this project were generated using ChatGPT, an AI language model developed by OpenAI.
+As the project owner, I did not personally write any of the code or content contained herein.
+Instead, I utilized ChatGPT's capabilities to generate and manipulate text based on prompts and queries provided during interactions with the model.
+All credit for the code and content goes to OpenAI and the ChatGPT model.